lauradmch/OPS-SAT-anomaly-detection/README.md

 by the LLM): **shape** (`ae_pct > hp_pct`) vs
 **transient** (`hp_pct > ae_pct`) vs **mixed**.

-## Why the naive result was wrong (and how it was fixed)
+## Observations and Recommandation

 The first AE run reported pooled AUROC **0.958**, apparently beating every unsupervised baseline in the paper.
-Three symptoms exposed it as inflated:
+Three signs of inflated results:

-1. **Pooled ≠ honest.** A single pooled AUC is dominated by base-rate concentration (76% of anomalies in 3 easy channels).
+1. **Pooled vs macro.** A single pooled AUC is dominated by base-rate concentration (76% of anomalies in 3 easy channels).
 The **macro** AUROC is **0.83**, which place it in the paper's unsupervised band, not above it.
    Fix: report macro.